tibetan-nlp/annodoc/index.md

 The following guidelines are designed for *annotators* as opposed to *lexicographers*, and as such the aim is to keep them as simple and manageable as possible.
 Annotators should be able to agree with each other on their implementation of these instructions.
-We aim to keep semantic decisions to a minimum, deferring such considerations to the lexicographer.
+We aim to keep semantic decisions to a minimum, leaving such considerations to the lexicographer.

 ## Table of contents